Working Loose presents

 Opening Reception: Saturday, October 18th 5pm - 7pm

-This fall Working Loose gathers seventeen artists to explore the modest medium of paper and glue.
+This fall Working Loose gathers a dynamic group of artists to explore the modest medium of paper and glue.
 Chewed Paper is a celebration of papier-mâché—a deceptively humble medium that has endured across centuries, cultures, and continents.
-From the fortified surfaces of medieval armor to the festive vibrancy of piñatas, masks, and parade costumes, this exhibition honors the tactile, transformative nature of a craft born from the simple union of paper and paste.
+From the fortified surfaces of medieval armor to the festive vibrancy of piñatas, masks and costume, this exhibition honors the tactile, transformative nature of a craft born from the simple union of paper and paste.

-Contributing Artists Include: Elizabeth Atterbury, Michael Berryhill, Strauss Bourque-LaFrance, Meghan Brady, Taussen Brewer, Margot DeMarco, Brianne Doak, Annika Earley, Mary Fleming, A. Kori Girard, Alexis Granwell, Lina Puerta, Eamon Monaghan, Wilson Minnows, Park Pardo, Melissa Scherrer Paré, Paul Wackers
+The exhibition features works by Elizabeth Atterbury, Michael Berryhill, Strauss Bourque-LaFrance, Meghan Brady, Taussen Brewer, Margot DeMarco, Brianne Doak, Annika Earley, Mary Fleming, A. Kori Girard, Alexis Granwell, Lina Puerta, Eamon Monaghan, Wilson Minnows, Park Pardon, Melissa Scherrer Paré and Paul Wackers.